 As the weather warms up, everyone is eager to get out and enjoy the outdoors.
-Unfortunately, the notion that those with limited mobility are unable to partake in summer activities is an unwarranted stereotype.
+Unfortunately, the idea that those with limited mobility are unable to take part in summer activities is an unwarranted stereotype.
 Contrary to popular belief, there are many enjoyable, yet easily accessible outdoor activities for wheelchair users, caregivers, and their loved ones.

-Here are UpLyft™’s top picks for some fun in the sun for those with limited mobility:
+Here are UpLyft®’s top picks for some fun in the sun for those with limited mobility: